Self Hypnosis Downloads For Manifesting The Best Version of You

 There are different ways to approach this, and it is not difficult to end a hypnotic trance.
 However, the goal is to make it feel like a smooth transition to normal consciousness.

 Some people set a timer that uses soft music to bring them back to their surroundings.
-Others build a cue (such as counting backwards from 10) into the hypnosis journey, leading themselves out of the trance.
+Others build a cue (such as counting backward from 10) into the hypnosis journey, leading themselves out of the trance.

 Does Self Hypnosis Work And is It Safe?